 If you want to immerse yourself in the local cuisine, book a cooking class and prepare your favourite local dish.

-Perhaps you haven’t heard of Kotoku-in before, but you probably have seen the famous Big Buddha.
-The statue commonly known as Kamakura Daibutsu (Great Buddha of Kamakura), a colossal copper image end was constructed from the middle of 13th century.
+Perhaps you haven’t heard of Kotoku-in Temple (鎌倉大仏殿高徳院) before, but you probably have seen photos of the huge Big Buddha statue.
+The statue commonly known as Kamakura Daibutsu (Great Buddha of Kamakura), a colossal copper image that was constructed from the middle of 13th century.
 Being 11.3 m high it is one of the largest Buddha statues in Japan – most likely also one of the heaviest at 121 tons.

-From the Kotoku-in temple head down south for about 7 minutes and turn right, you will arrive at the second highlight of this part of Kamakura, the Hasedera temple.
+From the Kotoku-in temple head down south for about 7 minutes and turn right, you will arrive at the second highlight of this part of Kamakura, the Hasedera Temple.

-The temple is located on a hill, therefore many steps are involved when exploring the complex.
+The temple is located on a hill, thus many steps are involved when exploring the complex.
 The entrance itself is located down hill, but climbing your way to the top is totally worth it, we think so at least.

-Try to spot the little jizo statues while you are visiting Hasedera.
+Try to spot the little Jizo statues while you are visiting Hasedera.
 Ryo-en Jizo is a group of three little Jizo statues, that you can find in three different locations within the temple.
 These little guys will definitely make you smile!

-Admission fee ¥300 per adult
+Admission fee ¥400

 Planning your trip to Kamakura